 This was the first time we volunteered with a formal non-governmental organization.
-Sarah worked alongside the local nurse who was the only healthcare provider for the 4 villages in which La-Esperanza supported.
-She also successfully implemented a records keeping program which accumulated heath details on every school aged child within the service area.
-Brett was part of the english teaching team while also initiating a physio-therapy program for a boy with cerebral palsy.
-Upon return to Canada they hosted an event to raise awareness for the people of Nicaragua while also collecting $5,500 to be donated directly to La-Esperanza Granada.
+Sarah worked alongside the local nurse who was the only healthcare provider for the four villages supported by La-Esperanza.
+She also successfully implemented a records-keeping program which accumulated heath details on every school-aged child within the service area.
+Brett was part of the English teaching team and also initiated a physiotherapy program for a boy with cerebral palsy.
+Upon return to Canada, we hosted an event to raise awareness for the people of Nicaragua and collected $5,500 to be donated directly to La-Esperanza Granada.

-This was the first independent initiative by Sarah and Brett.
-While living with a local family we hosted C.P.R. and health promotion classes for a group of new mothers as well as First – Aid sessions for men working within the community.
+This was our first independently launched initiative.
+While living with a local family in Haiti, we hosted CPR and health awareness classes for a group of new mothers and also delivered first-aid training to men working within the community.
 As the disastrous earthquake occurred less than a month later, we could only hope that the knowledge shared resulted in an ability for the students to positively assist others.
-In Nov.
-2011 we were part of a team who hosted an event to raise awareness of the ongoing needs of the Haitian population while collecting $14,000 for the family and community in which we lived.
+In November 2011 we were part of a team who hosted an event to raise awareness of the ongoing needs of the Haitian population while collecting $14,000 for the family and community in which we lived.

-Here in the amazon region of Peru, in cooperation with local educators and health providers, we conceptualized a health promotion initiative which delivered education surrounding hand washing, teeth brushing, sexual health, and First-Aid/ C.P.
-R. We were able to deliver a session to every student and staff within the education system and were the first people to talk openly about sexual health in the history of the town.
-Upon our departure we were able to leave a financial donation offered by individuals in Canada which ultimately funded volleyball nets and soap dispensers for the school.
+Here in the amazon region of Peru, in cooperation with local educators and health providers, we conceptualized a health promotion initiative which delivered education surrounding hand washing, teeth brushing, sexual health, and First-Aid/CPR training.
+We were able to deliver a session to every student and staff within the education system and were the first people to talk openly about sexual health in the history of the town.
+Upon our departure we were able to leave a financial donation offered by individuals in Canada, which ultimately funded volleyball nets and soap dispensers for the school.

-Dharmashala is the summer home of the Dalai Lama which in turn attracts a large population of Tibetan refugees who have escaped the persecution by the Chinese government.
-Brett taught an english class and participated in conversation groups with people of varying proficiency all having their own reasons for learning the language.
+Dharmashala is the summer home of the Dalai Lama.
+It attracts a large population of Tibetan refugees who have escaped persecution by the Chinese government.
+While here, Brett taught an English class and participated in conversation groups with people of varying English proficiency, all having their own reasons for learning the language.
 Some wanted to tell the world what was happening in their home land, some wanted to translate Buddhist teachings, and others simply required some way to communicate with the local Indian population.
-Dharmashala also happened to be the same place where the Himalayan Iyengar Yoga Institute is located which is where Sarah studied the foundations of yoga therapy.
+Dharmashala also happens to be the same place where the Himalayan Iyengar Yoga Institute is located, which is where Sarah studied the foundations of yoga therapy.

-Although we did not work directly with Yego Rwanda we did have an opportunity to meet with local survivors of the 1994 Genocide and listen to their experiences.
-This single event was the driving force behind our acceptance as the chair of fundraising on the board of directors for a support group in Canada called Yego Edmonton which successfully raised $16, 000 to support ongoing projects in Rwanda.
+Although we did not work directly with Yego Rwanda, we did have an opportunity to meet with local survivors of the 1994 Genocide and listen to their experiences.
+This single event was the driving force behind our acceptance as the chair of fundraising on the board of directors for a support group in Canada called Yego Edmonton.
+We worked with Yego Edmonton over the course of six years, during which we successfully raised $16, 000 to support ongoing projects in Rwanda.